AJVicens/command-line-for-reporters/README.md

 `cp` `original_file` `new_file`: This command will copy a file.
 It's a good idea to use a distinct name for the file's copy, because if it a file already exists with that name, the file you're creating will overwite that file.

 `mv`: This command will move a file from one location to another.
 It is also used to rename a file within the same directory.
 Again, pick a distinct name for your new file so you don't inadvertently overwrite an existing file.
-You can also use `mv -i` to force your system to ask for permission before overwiting an existing file.
+You can also use `mv -i` to force your system to ask for permission before overwriting an existing file.

 `cat`: This command will display the contents of a file to your terminal window.
 It can also be used to append the contents of one file to another using `>>`: `cat file1.txt >> file2.txt`.